A short proof of Shelah's eventual categoricity conjecture for AEC's with interpolation, under $GCH$: Introduction

 \section{Introduction}

 Shelah's eventual categoricity conjecture asserts that for any AEC there is a cardinal $\kappa$ such that if the AEC is categorical in some $\lambda>\kappa$, it is categorical in \emph{all} $\lambda>\kappa$.
 This general conjecture was stated in \cite{shelah}, while the version for the particular case of sentences in $\mathcal{L}_{\omega_1, \omega}$ was conjectured circa 1977.
 Both conjectures are still open, though several approximations are known (see, e.g., \cite{sv3}).
-When the AEC has amalgamation and the Generalized Continuum Hypothesis ($GCH$) holds, the conjecture was proven to be true in \cite{espindolas} through a topos-theoretic argument.
+When the AEC has interpolation, the conjecture was proven to be true in \cite{espindolas} through a topos-theoretic argument, and in fact interpolation was shown to be a necessary and sufficient condition for eventual categoricity.
 We will here run the same proof, but taking a look at the semantic content of the $\kappa$-classifying toposes there employed.
 This is possible through an unexpected connection between these toposes and the ones arising from the Scott adjunction, this latter discovered by Simon Henry and Ivan Di Liberti (see \cite{sh} and Di Liberti's PhD thesis \cite{idl}).
-The use of the semantic description of the $\kappa$-classifying toposes allows us to simplify the proof considerably, obtaining in fact a downward categoricity transfer which provides information about the categoricity spectrum of AEC's with amalgamation and no maximal models.
-In a future work we will study under what conditions an upward categoricity transfer can be established, thereby obtaining generalizations of Morley-Shelah categoricity theorem.
+The use of the semantic counterpart of the $\kappa$-classifying toposes allows us to shed more light on the proof.